Thursday, 1 May 2025

 Maven – This is an amazing business founded in 2014 by Kate Ryder.
 This app allows access to online healthcare from any place.
 It focuses mostly on women’s and family healthcare, regarding pregnancy, fertility, return to work, and pediatrics.
 It is available 24/7, and a user can get help quite easily and fast from almost any part of the world, which is excellent for traveling.
 The app also has useful and informative content, as well as tracking features and weekly plans.

 Verge Genomics – Alice Zhang founded this company in 2015 for innovative medical care.
-The company uses genomic data from patients and to combat neurodegenerative diseases.
+The company uses genomic data from patients and machine learning to combat neurodegenerative diseases.
 They base their approach to medicine on human genomics.
 The idea is to track genes that cause them and target them with medicine.
 They are now focused on three diseases, namely, Amyotrophic Lateral Sclerosis, Parkinson’s disease, and Frontotemporal Dementia.

 Simple Habit – This helpful app is founded by Yunha Kim to bring short but useful mediations to a busy life.
 Based on her experience, Kim understood that it doesn’t have to take long to meditate in a day to reduce stress.
 And the results are pretty good.
 The app is designed by Harvard psychology and meditation professionals and offers 5-minute meditations for all types of personal situations.